What is Work Culture?

 Even if it is a positive change, it can cause employees to backstep and consider alternative career paths than the one they have.
 Helping employees embrace change and adapt to it is important in building a collaborative environment.

-🔎 Firstly, devise a strategy to maintain culture during periods of change.
+[fs-toc-omit]1.
+Devise a strategy to maintain culture during change.

 Begin by tackling the company approach and attitude towards the change.
 The management team and superiors must carry an approachable and welcoming attitude for any questions or inquiries the employees might have.
 Set a common goal and update your employees to tackle the change alongside them, as a team.